 The proposed Overlay District continues this pattern of legislation adopted in order to protect the unique neighborhoods of Miami Beach.
-It continues to promote the unique character of the Sunset Harbour mixed-used neighborhood; and to provide opportunities for independent and unique businesses that will primarily serve the residents of the Sunset Harbour neighborhood.
+It continues to promote the unique emerging character of the Sunset Harbour mixed-used neighborhood; and to provide economic vitality for hip businesses that will primarily serve the residents of the Sunset Harbour neighborhood.